joereddington/paperwriting/grouppaperwriting.md

 # The room where it happens.

+* This is a sprint
 * Can be a zoom room.
 * Need a collaborative writing platform (drive, dropbox, etherpad, overleaf, idc)
 * You all give equal time.
 * Never a time when you don't have stuff to do.
+* They are fun, but they are still work and you need a few of them

 > Looking at the submission guidelines, I think we probably need three three hour sprints to really crush this.
 If everybody is in, then I'll send a Doddle poll out.